powhwee/mermaid-viewer/README.md

 # Mermaid Viewer

 A simple web-based viewer for Mermaid diagrams.
+Mermaid code are often generated in AI code assistants which are useful diagrams.
+This serves as an alternative to using the mermaid website to render diagrams, which has a limit if you save your diagram online.

 ## How to use